printezisn/minionsuite/README.md

 ### Service generator

 Generates a service layer based on a model class.
-The service layers contains an interface and a class implementation.
+The service layer contains an interface and a class implementation.
+Please note that the ORM used is Entity Framework Core.

 Usage: `minionsuite servicegen [parameters]`
 Parameters: